aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/change-blend-mode-gradient-overlay-effect/_index.md

 Saving writes all modifications—including the new **gradient overlay effect** and updated blend mode—to the output PSD.

-## Common Issues and Solutions
+## Common issues and solutions
 - **File not found error:** Double‑check the paths in `sourceDir` and `outputDir`.
 Use absolute paths if relative ones fail.
 - **Layer index out of range:** Ensure the PSD actually contains a layer at the specified index; you can iterate `psdImage.getLayers()` to list them.
 - **Unsupported blend mode:** The `BlendMode` enum only includes modes that Photoshop supports; using an undefined value will throw an exception.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: What is Aspose.PSD for Java?**
 A: Aspose.PSD for Java is a library that lets developers manipulate Photoshop PSD files programmatically without needing Photoshop installed.

 **Q: Can I use Aspose.PSD for free?**
-A: You can start with a free trial — download it [here](https://releases.aspose.com/).
+A: You can start with a free trial — download it [Aspose.PSD free trial download page](https://releases.aspose.com/).
 A commercial license is required for production use.

 **Q: What kinds of operations can I perform on PSD files?**
 A: You can edit layers, modify effects, change text, work with masks, and more—including the ability to **change layer blend mode**.

 **Q: Is there a way to get support if I run into issues?**
 A: Yes!
-Visit the Aspose support forum [here](https://forum.aspose.com/c/psd/34) for community and staff assistance.
+Visit the Aspose PSD support forum [Aspose PSD support forum](https://forum.aspose.com/c/psd/34) for community and staff assistance.

 **Q: Can I purchase a temporary license for Aspose.PSD?**
 A: Absolutely!
-Apply for a temporary license [here](https://purchase.aspose.com/temporary-license/) to test full features without restrictions.
+Apply for a temporary license [temporary license request page](https://purchase.aspose.com/temporary-license/) to test full features without restrictions.

 **Q: How do I know which blend mode to choose?**
 A: It depends on the visual effect you need—`Multiply` darkens, `Screen` lightens, `Overlay` combines both, and `Subtract` removes color values.
 Try a few to see what works best for your design.